goat-package/goat/index.md

 ### Cluster infrastructure
 This infrastructure has:
-* a node that handles the registration procedure, that is informs each serving node that a new component is available;
+* a node that handles the registration procedure; it informs each serving node that a new component is available;
 * a node that handles the message queue and provides fresh message ids upon request; the serving nodes share that message queue
-* a set of serving nodes, whose role is to pick a message from the shared queue and distribute it to all the registered components.
+* a set of serving nodes; they pick a message from the shared queue and distribute it to each registered components.
 The following image depicts the registration procedure:

 ![Cluster infrastructure: registration procedure](cluster_reg.svg)